Amphetamines increase alertness, enhance physical performance, and produce euphoria and a sense of well-being.

 Cognitive-behavioral therapy to prevent relapse

-Benzodiazepines (a group of sedative drugs), such as lorazepam, are given intravenously to people with severe symptoms such as high blood pressure, extreme agitation, or seizures.
+Benzodiazepines (a group of sedative medications), such as lorazepam, are given intravenously to people with severe symptoms such as high blood pressure, extreme agitation, or seizures.

 During drug withdrawal, long-term users may need to be hospitalized so that they can be observed for suicidal behavior.
 Antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more may be given if depression persists.
 Otherwise, no treatment is generally needed for people experiencing withdrawal.